gipfeli-io/documentation/docs/architecture/frontend/general.md

 ## Hooks

 These are a recent React feature that allows to use things that were previously only usable in class components, such as state.
-Besides the [official hooks](https://reactjs.org/docs/hooks-reference.html), we also added custom hooks, which can be used by our `Components`.
+Beside the [official hooks](https://reactjs.org/docs/hooks-reference.html), we also added custom hooks, which can be used by our `Components`.

 They can use `Services` and also reference `Contexts`